devanjumg70/down-tube-youtube-video-downloader-extension-and-webpage-interface/QUICK_SETUP.md

 **Q: Is there a limit to the video quality I can download?**
 A: The extension provides all available formats that YouTube offers for each video, typically up to 1080p.
 Higher resolutions may be available for some videos.

+**Q: Why do downloads take longer now?**
+A: The server now processes videos to ensure audio and video are properly combined.
+This takes a bit more time but guarantees complete downloads with both audio and video.

 **Q: Why do I see "Server connection failed" errors?**
 A: This usually means the Python backend server isn't running.
 Start the server with `python server.py` and ensure port 5000 isn't blocked by a firewall.

+**Q: How does the extension handle audio?**
+A: The server downloads both video and audio streams, combines them into a single MP4 file, and then delivers the complete file to your browser.
+This ensures you get both video and audio in a single download.

 ## Tips